Maryam-Zubair/Projects/Movie Recommender System/README.md

 # Movie Recommender System

 ## Overview
-This movie recommender system is a content-based filtering application that suggests movies based on the similarity of their content.
+This movie recommender system is a 'content-based filtering' application that suggests movies based on the similarity of their content.
 It utilizes a dataset from TMDB (The Movie Database) and recommends movies considering features such as genres, overviews, spoken languages, cast, and crew details.
 Built with Python and Flask, this project offers a user-friendly web interface for easy interaction.

 ## Features
 - Content-Based Filtering: Utilizes movie content for recommendations.